bonnie-mcconnell/promptops/README.md

 appears first, independent of quality).
 It would be a stronger control to have a fully independent judge from a different provider,  than just a different model from the same provider.

-**Semantic caching is a second, parallel cache, not a replacement for exact-match.** Exact-match is cheaper (a plain key lookup, no embedding call) and exact, so it's checked first.
+**Semantic caching is a second, parallel cache, not a replacement for exact-match:** Exact-match is cheaper (a plain key lookup, no embedding call) and exact, so it's checked first.
 Semantic search only runs on an exact-match miss.